NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Model

 Given the choice of $\phi_q$ described above, we need to learn a function $\phi_d$ that can assign high scores to tokens that are are likely to occur in a query associated with the input document and low scores to tokens that are unlikely to appear in such a query.
 This goal differs from related work on query prediction for document expansion~\cite{nogueira2019document, lewis-etal-2021-paq} where only a few likely query terms are added to the set of document terms.

 Instead of aiming to predict a small number of queries that are related to $d$, we aim to predict a featurization of $d$ that can be used to score \textit{any} query.
-Given that an important motivation of this work is to make use of large pretrained language models, we must also investigate how best to adapt the sequence-to-sequence generative architecture that most such models have adopted~\cite{t5,NEURIPS2020_1457c0d6,radford2018improving,palm}.
+Given that an important motivation of this work is to make use of large pretrained language models, we must also investigate how best to adapt the sequence-to-sequence generative architecture that most such models have adopted.
 In particular, the Transformer-based language models adopt an autoregressive decoding strategy, where the model predicts a single token position at a time, conditioned on the output of previous predictions.
-A naive decoding strategy, of decoding every possible target query ahead of time, is not computationally feasible, requiring $32k^{16} = 10^{72}$ decode steps.
+A naive decoding strategy, of decoding every possible target query ahead of time, is not computationally feasible, requiring $32k^{16} = 10^{72}$ decode steps (or more generally, $\mathcal{|V|}^l$, where $\mathcal{V}$ is the vocabulary and $l$ is the length of the query).

 \textit{How do we generate document representations, using a sequence-to-sequence architecture, in a computationally efficient way?}